IsenfireLDC/cs_chandelier/README.md

 # cs_chandelier

-My first Minecraft mod
+My first Minecraft mod which I am making mainly for learning purposes

-It adds a single block that emits light
+It adds a single block that emits light.

-Block should be transparent, but I don't know what I am doing
+It makes explosion particles when activated (right click).

+I'm still working on making it transparent, need help.